Vonage-Community/sample-handle-an-inbound-phone-call/README.md

 ## Setup

-### Create a Vonage account, purchase a number, and make sure you’re using the right API
+### Create a Vonage account and purchase a number

 You will need a [Vonage API account](https://ui.idp.vonage.com/ui/auth/registration) and a virtual phone number.
 You can purchase a number from the [developer dashboard](https://dashboard.vonage.com/numbers/buy-numbers).
 Make sure to buy a number in your country code and with the appropriate features.

-## Create a Voice API application and link your number to it
+### Create a Voice API application and link your number to it

 Create your Voice API application in the [developer dashboard](https://dashboard.vonage.com/applications) by navigating to the **Applications** window from the left hand menu and clicking the “Create new application” button.
 This will open the application creation menu.
 Give your application the name `inbound-call`.